vaintrub/kv-storage/README.md

 ## 📚 Technologies
 This project is powered by Lua.
+Also used:
+- Nginx
+- Docker
+- Tarantool

 ## ✌️ API
 Path | Method | Body (json) | Description